tristenbs/Lunar-Exosphere-Simulator-Toolkit/README.md

 Simulation of the encounters of atoms or molecules with the lunar surface amounts to random migration in a computer generated, fairycastlelike structure of loosely packed soil grains

+LExS was developed by Dr. Richard Hodges, and is currently being transferred to github.